-- A systematic, theory-based understanding of the natural sciences applicable to the subdiscipline and awareness of relevant social sciences. - Conceptually based mathematics, numerical analysis, data analysis, statistics and formal aspects of computer and information science to support detailed consideration and use of models applicable to the subdiscipline. - A systematic, theory-based formulation of engineering fundamentals required in an accepted subdiscipline. - Engineering specialist knowledge that provides theoretical frameworks and bodies of knowledge for an accepted subdiscipline.
+- A descriptive, formula-based understanding of the natural sciences applicable in a subdiscipline and awareness of directly relevant social sciences. - Procedural mathematics, numerical analysis and statistics applicable in a subdiscipline. - A coherent procedural formulation of engineering fundamentals required in an accepted subdiscipline. - Engineering specialist knowledge that provides the body of knowledge for an accepted subdiscipline.